Let's Start a Cult

-Let's Start A Cult is a 2024 dark comedy film directed by Ben Kitnick and co-written by Kitnick, Stavros Halkias, and Wes Haney.
+Let's Start A Cult is a 2024 comedy film directed by Ben Kitnick and co-written by Kitnick, Stavros Halkias, and Wes Haney.
 Halkias and Haney star in the film along with Katy Fullan, Eric Rahill, and Daniel Simonsen.

+The movie was released theatrically by Dark Sky Films on October 24th, 2024.
+Following its theatrical run, Let's Start A Cult was acquired by Hulu and released by the streaming service on February 4th, 2025.

 Plot

-In 2000, a cult led by William Davenport record a series of video interviews before committing mass suicide.
+In 2000, a cult led by William Davenport records a series of video interviews and then commits mass suicide.
 Chip Harper, an obese, crass cult member, is made to sleep in a barn with no electricity and a makeshift raccoon trap.
-On the day of their "transcendence", a celebration is ruined by Chip's antics and he is tasked to deliver the videotape to the press.
-Failing to do so, Chip returns to find the group on the floor, having completed the ritual without him.
+On the day of their "transcendence," their celebration of it is ruined by Chip's antics, and as punishment, he is tasked to deliver the videotape to the press.
+Failing to do so, Chip returns to find the group dead on the floor, having completed the ritual without him.

 Three months later, Chip is living with his parents while working for his father's company selling gravel.
 He learns on the news that the bodies of his former cult have been discovered, except for William, who is thought to be alive and is wanted for murder.
-After investigating, Harper manages to track down his former leader and finds him working as a clown at children's birthday parties.
-As Chip confronts him, William claims he died but was resurrected for the sole purpose of reconnecting with Chip so that they may start a new cult.
+After investigating, Chip manages to track down his former leader and finds him working as a clown at children's birthday parties.
+When Chip confronts him, William claims he died but was resurrected for the sole purpose of reconnecting with Chip so that they may start a new cult.

-Chip begins to act as a clown-in-training with William as they devise a plan to make money and begin to recruit members.
+Chip begins to act as a clown-in-training with William, as they devise a plan to make money and begin to recruit new members.
 After a disastrous performance, they hit the road and find a U.S. Army recruitment office.
-Outside they meet Tyler, a young man who was rejected from the military for a bone disorder.
-They also meet Diane, a mentally unhinged single mother who isn't allowed to see her son, at a conference in a hotel.
-William promises the new group that he will take them to a new compound where they will start a new life together.
+Outside, they meet Tyler, a young man who was rejected from the military for a bone disorder.
+They also meet Diane, a mentally unhinged single mother who is not allowed to see her son, at a conference in a hotel.
+William promises the new group that he will take them to a new compound, where they will start a new life together.